FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_IPAddressesAndHostNames/r_st_IPAddressAndHostNameSyntax/r_st_classless_inter-domain_routing_notation.md

     "title": "Range of address using  Classless Inter-Domain Routing notation", "linkTitle": "Range of address using Classless Inter-Domain Routing notation", "weight": "310"
 }Classless Inter-Domain Routing (CIDR) notation specifies an IPv4 or IPv6 address and a number of significant bits separated by a slash (`/`).
 In other contexts, CIDR notation is used to specify an IP address and a subnet.
-For <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, use CIDR notation to represent a range of IP addresses.
+For {{< SecureTransport/componentshortname  >}}, use CIDR notation to represent a range of IP addresses.

 Examples of valid values include the following: